martynas199/EliteBooker-backend/STRIPE_FEE_RESPONSIBILITY.md

 ## Problem

 Currently, the **platform pays all Stripe fees** for both bookings and products.
-The beautician should pay the fees since they're receiving the money.
+The specialist should pay the fees since they're receiving the money.

 ---